DannyQuah/DannyQuah.github.io/_posts/2025-07-11-Pricing-China-Shock.md

 output: pdf_document
 title: "Pricing the China Shock: The Unintended Consequences of Sectoral Trade Protectionism"
 ---
-### "Pricing the China Shock: The Unintended Consequences of Sectoral Trade Protectionism"
+### Pricing the China Shock: The Unintended Consequences of Sectoral Trade Protectionism

 by
 Danny Quah